google/docsy-example/content/en/guide/3. Configure SDDC/Hybrid Linked Mode/Cloud Gateway/_index.md

 linkTitle: "Cloud Gateway"
 weight: 2
 description: >
-  How to on-board your SDDC.
+  How to configure Cloud Gateway for VMware Cloud on AWS
 ---

 {{% pageinfo %}}